DS-XL/ds-intermediate-2023/README.md

 ### 6. Capstone project
 We designed a mock take-home project focused on modeling as our class Capstone project.
 We will be releasing the dataset and requirement halfway through the program and you will have at least 4 weeks to work on it.
 We will grade the modeling results and reports, and have a group discussion at the very end.

-**Bonus**: Students that does the best in Capstone project can choose a free consultation session (up to 1 hour) with the teachers to discuss resume, projects, or general job hunting/career caoch questions.